reduxjs/redux-toolkit/docs/api/createSlice.md

 computed property syntax.
 (If you are using TypeScript, you may have to use `actionCreator.type` or `actionCreator.toString()` to force the TS compiler to accept the computed property.)

+### The "builder callback" API for `extraReducers`

+Instead of using a simple object as `extraReducers`, you can also use a callback that receives a `ActionReducerMapBuilder` instance.

+We recommend using this API if stricter type safety is necessary when defining reducer argument objects.

 ## Return Value

 `createSlice` will return an object that looks like: